-Many people are confused between what a home warranty and home insurance are and how they differ.
+Many new home buyers wonder, what is a home warranty and how does it compare to home insurance?
 It is important to note that these two products are far from being the same thing.
 The main difference between a home warranty and home insurance is what each of them covers.

 Compare Popular Home Warranties and Home Insurances